ltann/reRead-Boston-Hack-19/FutureStuff.md

 # Future Features and Objectives:

-## Objective: BookWorm helps student study more effectively by turning webpages to become distraction free and interactive with a portfolio homepage organizer to allow student manage their research data.
+## Objective: BookWorm helps student study more effectively by turning webpages to become distraction free and interactive with a portfolio homepage organizer to allow student manage their research data and open tabs.

 ### Features:
 - Google Translate